raspberrypilearning/guides/GPIO/connect-leds.md

-# Connecting and controlling LEDs with Python
+# Connecting and controlling an LED with Python

-## Controling LEDs with Python

 In this circuit, you will be connecting an LED to the GPIO header of your Raspberry Pi and using Python to turn it on and off.